 I call upon David Cameron to propose a three line whipped motion that there shall be an early parliamentary general election.

 Leaving this to the next prime minister is insufficient, Boris wants to be Winston Churchill — just watch him lower his voice like Jim Hacker on Yes Minister when saying something that he things is statesmanlike.
 Europe want us to invoke article 50 soon, the only way we can fail to do that is if we have no government.
 The government needs to collectively fall on it’s sword.
 After that we get a snap election, where a party can stand on a platform of setting aside the referendum result and never activating Article 50 and attempting to put this basket case of a country back together.
-We need to accept the reality that this party of national unity might be the SNP standing in every UK constituency.

 The current personality based movements in the shadow cabinet are a pointless distraction.
 The priority is preventing article 50 being invoked by the government.